 Assemble the slab pie:

 - Divide your pie crust into two halves, one larger than the other.
 The larger portion will be the bottom crust.
 Roll out the pie crust and lay it in your pie pan.
-We recommend this pie pan.
-A 9 x 13 baking dish would be the closest substitute.

 - Roll out the second dough ball to form the top crust.